-Philippe Weber, Manuel Werder and Johanna Mösch of Niederer Kraft & Frey Ltd
+Niederer Kraft & Frey Ltd

 The growing appetite of consumers in China has propelled Chinese companies to the top ranks of the global league tables for mergers and acquisitions ("M&A").
-The real Gross Domestic Product

-("GDP") growth of China in 2015 is expected to be a 34% share of the global real GDP growth.
-Of the top three acquisitive countries, China has recently taken the second place.
+The real Gross Domestic Product ("GDP") growth of China in 2014 is expected to be a 32% share of the global real GDP growth.
+Of the top three acquisitive countries, China today takes the second place.